 The operating system on your computer is the interface between all of your software and hardware and the rest of the world.

 When an application wants to read from the disk, it does so via the operating system.
 If an application wants to communicate on the network or internet, it uses the operating system.
-Even when an application just wants to display something to ask you a question, it’s the operating system that displays the message and collects your response.
+Even when an application just wants to display something to ask you a question, it’s the operating system displaying the message and collecting your response.

-This puts the operating system in a unique position to see everything you do, because it’s instrumental in making anything you do happen at all.
+This puts the operating system in a unique position to see absolutely everything you do because it’s instrumental in making anything you do happen at all.

 It’s something we rarely think about, at least until things like the furor over Windows 10.
-Then things change, a little or a lot; but in the long run, the issue blows over, because we need to get on with our work.
-The fundamental power of the operating system, and that it’s in such a unique position to examine what we do, is something that fades to the background again.
+Then things change a little or a lot; but in the long run, the issue blows over because we need to get on with our work.
+The fundamental power of the operating system, and that it’s in such a unique position to examine what we do, is something that fades to the background.

 It’s not just Windows

 It’s not that they do; it’s that they can.
-It’s not something malicious or even surprising.
-A fundamental side effect of giving an OS the power to do its job also gives it the power to examine what’s going on.
+It’s not malicious or even surprising.
+Giving an OS the power to do its job also gives it the power to examine what’s happening when it’s used.

 It all boils down to trust.